nelsandersoncreative/nationalparklist-client/README.md

 # National Park List Client
 Find National Parks in the United States that you want to visit and save parks to a list that you create.

 This repo is the front-end client, built in React.
-You can see the app live at CURRENTLY DEAD LINKS --> [https://nationalparklist](https://nationalparklist)
+You can see the app live at [https://nationalparklist-client.vercel.app/](https://nationalparklist-client.vercel.app/)

 The app is meant for desktop use, but will still scale for tablet and mobile viewing.